-Baraza Resort and Spa is a fairly new resort, owned by the same company that runs the adjacent Breezes Beach Club and Palms.
-The architecture is classic Swahili and the décor comprises the best of locally-crafted lanterns, beds and furniture – with a blend of Arabic and Indian elements.
+On our last visit we found a high-quality, international-style hotel, which retains a great deal of character and interest.
+The décor comprises the best of locally crafted lanterns, beds and furniture – with a blend of Arabic and Indian elements.
 A lot of effort has gone into the decoration, and you'll see endless white walls adorned with rustic gold pots and plates, mosaic floors and beautifully shaped archways.

-The 30 villas are all stylish with dramatic arches, sumptuous gold fabrics, intricate carvings and baraza benches.
+The 30 villas at Baraza are all stylish, with dramatic arches, sumptuous gold fabrics, intricate carvings and baraza benches.
 Antiques, hand-made furniture and intricate brass lanterns decorate the rooms.
-All have very similar facilities, including air-con, a minibar, a coffee maker, Wi-Fi, TV with a DVD player and an intricately carved writing desk.
+All have very similar facilities, including air-con, a minibar, a coffee maker, Wi-Fi, and TV with a DVD player.
+Each villa has a private plunge pool.

-Each of the spacious bedrooms has a large comfortable double bed, canopied with a mosquito net; cream tiled floors and local Zanzibari furnishings.
-There's a separate dressing room and a lounge furnished in Arabic style, with low sofas, a sultan's lounge-bed, a TV, tea and coffee making facilities and a minibar.
-This faces, through sliding glass, onto a private verandah with sun loungers, another day bed and a plunge pool.
-The en-suite bathrooms are very spacious with a freestanding bath and a shower.
+Each of the spacious bedrooms has a large comfortable double bed, canopied with a mosquito net; cream-tiled floors and local Zanzibari furnishings.
+There's a separate dressing room and a lounge furnished in Arabic style, with low sofas, a sultan's lounge-bed, and an intricately carved writing desk.
+This faces, through sliding glass, onto a private veranda with sunloungers, another day bed and a plunge pool.
+The en-suite bathrooms are very spacious with a free-standing bath and a shower.

 These villas stand in five rows, parallel to the seafront, and differ mostly in location and number of rooms rather than style or facilities.
 They comprise:

-Our viewBaraza’s design feels a bit over the top – with gold everywhere – but it has a high-quality air and is very well finished, and so never feels tacky.
-Baraza’s service is efficient and its food good, so with extensive facilities it feels more like a smart hotel rather than what we’d think of as a 'resort’.
-Its price tag is relatively high, but will still appeal to those wanting somewhere smart – especially to families for whom the 2-bed villas are ideal.
+Baraza's design feels a bit over the top – with gold everywhere – but it has a high-quality air and is very well finished, so never feels tacky.
+The hotel has remained much the same over the years, and has maintained a high standard.
+The service is efficient and the food good, and this, combined with extensive facilities, makes it feels more like a smart hotel than a 'resort'.
+The price tag is relatively high, but Baraza should appeal to those wanting somewhere smart – especially to families, for whom the two-bed villas are ideal.

-Ideal length of stay: 4 - 5 nights
+- 4 - 5 nights

 Food & drink